Hannnatu/Custom-Domain-ATS/README.md

 Custom-Domain-ATS

 This project is a complete serverless platform built using AWS, Terraform, GitHub Actions (CI/CD), and a minimal frontend to support domain submissions and automatic secure (HTTPS) hosting via CloudFront + ACM.
 This platform allows users to configure custom domains (e.g., jobs.mycompany.com) to serve static pages securely over HTTPS using AWS services.
-Since we don’t own a real domain, this solution simulates all parts except the domain + HTTPS cert, which are left as placeholders or optional enhancements.

-Overview
-Users land on a static welcome page hosted via CloudFront (HTTPS).

-They can submit a custom domain through a form.

-The backend, powered by Lambda + API Gateway, writes the domain to DynamoDB.

-Infrastructure is fully deployed using Terraform, with CI/CD triggered on every push.

-All activity is monitored via CloudWatch Logs and Alarms.
-Custom-Domain-ATS
-This project is a complete serverless platform built using AWS, Terraform, GitHub Actions (CI/CD), and a minimal frontend to support domain submissions and automatic secure (HTTPS) hosting via CloudFront + ACM.
-This platform allows users to configure custom domains (e.g., jobs.mycompany.com) to serve static pages securely over HTTPS using AWS services.
-Since we don’t own a real domain, this solution simulates all parts except the domain + HTTPS cert, which are left as placeholders or optional enhancements.
+Since i don’t own a real domain, this solution simulates all parts except the domain + HTTPS cert, which are left as placeholders or optional enhancements.

 Overview
 Users land on a static welcome page hosted via CloudFront (HTTPS).